Orland Square Mall

 Orland Square (also referred to as Orland Square Mall) is a shopping mall located in Orland Park, Illinois.
-It is the largest mall in the Chicago Southland, the south and southwest suburbs of Chicago, covering an area of 1229884 sqft.
+It is the second largest mall in the Chicago Southland, the south and southwest suburbs of Chicago, covering an area of 1229884 sqft.
 It opened on March 15, 1976 and received major renovations in 1995.
-Its anchor stores are JCPenney, Macy's and Von Maur.
-It also has two restaurants, Cheesecake Factory and Texas de Brazil.
+The mall features JCPenney, Macy's and Von Maur.
+Dick’s House of Sport is expected to open in the former Sears in 2029.

 The mall has been a hub for commercial activity and development, driving dramatic growth in the surrounding area for the past 20 years.
 It serves as a major retail destination for the communities of Frankfort, Homer Glen, Mokena, New Lenox, Oak Forest, Orland Hills, Orland Park, and Tinley Park.

 History

-Orland Square opened on March 15, 1976 with JCPenney, Marshall Field's, Sears and Carson's.

-In 1989, Ruby Tuesday would open on the upper level by Marshall Field's.